wentongsun/wentongsun.github.io/index.md

 I'm Wentong Sun, a second-year master student at Department of Economics, Wuhan University.

 My research interests lie at the intersection of Urban Economics, Development Economics and Political Economics.
-I integrate structural estimation with empirical methods, employing laboratory experiments to collect primary data that reveals causal mechanisms underlying economic behaviors.

 **Currently, my research pursues three interconnected agendas:**